AniLabXTeam/Drop2Deck/README.md

 If you change `FTP Username` and want to delete old user, you will need to delete `users.properties` file that stored in app directory

-#### Build for MacOS
+#### Build for macOS

-App is cross-platform and can be launched in `MacOS` on regular `JDK 17+` with `JavaFX 20 SDK`, but it is designed to work as `Native app` that can be produced with `GraalVM Native image`.
+App is cross-platform and can be launched in `macOS` on regular `JDK 17+` with `JavaFX 20 SDK`, but it is designed to work as `Native app` that can be produced with `GraalVM Native image`.
 That neat feature requires some configuration before use

-There is no that configuration and build for `MacOS`.
+There is no that configuration and build for `macOS`.
 But you can make it.
 Refer to `GraalVM Native Image` docs for info

 ## Building